altmann/FluentResults/README.md

 - Designing Errors/Success in an object-oriented way
 - Store the **root cause with chain of errors in a hierarchical way**
 - Provide
-  - .NET Standard, .NET Core and .NET Full Framework support
+  - .NET Standard, .NET Core, .NET 5+ and .NET Full Framework support (details see )
   - SourceLink support
   - powerful [code samples](https://github.com/altmann/FluentResults#samplesbest-practices) which show the integration with famous or common frameworks/libraries
 - [FluentAssertions Extension](https://github.com/altmann/FluentResults/wiki) to assert FluentResult objects in an elegant way